Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Salt Lake City, UT**

 Quick stop to resupply.
-Check out Temple Square or the Salt Flats if you have time, but this is mostly a rest stop.
+We should check out Temple Square or the Salt Flats if we have time, but this is mostly a rest stop.

 **Drive Time to Moab: ~4 hours**